 The Frozen Museum

 Eight months after “Imitation Coral,” I held a two-week jewellery history workshop at Nunavut Arctic College that we ended up calling The Frozen Museum.
-This class project is documented at frozenmuseum.cngo.ca (please do visit) — I am grateful to the Canada-Nunavut Geoscience Office (CNGO) for their support of this project, and for hosting our digital museum.
+This class project is documented at The Frozen Museum – please do visit!

 The Frozen Museum features stories of lived experience in the Arctic by four Inuit Metal Arts students, carved into cylinder seals from regional stones.
 The stories, told by Gary, Simon, Juna, and Peter, are of family histories of forced relocation, Inuit cosmology, reverence for the land and its stewardship, and joy in creating art from the stones, plants, and animals of the Arctic.

 … and why the cylinder seal?
 Because it is an excellent medium for storytelling, an integral part of Inuit culture that links each generation to the next.
 The Arctic cylinder seals that Simon, Gary, Juna, and Peter carved and curated in The Frozen Museum innovate an ancient form of communication, as the cylinder seal is a pictographic message reverse-carved on the surface of a cylinder-shaped hardstone, whose meaning emerges when the seal is rolled across a malleable surface.
 The ancients used clay, we used Plasticine.

 The Frozen Museum presents a material expression of Arctic culture communicated in a virtual space, where the curators unroll their stories to us through their cylinder seals.